evanrosa/portfolio-v2/_posts/etl-pipeline-kafka-airflow-sqlmesh-bigquery-superset.md

 ## Setup & Commands for Building the Pipeline

-This section provides the essential commands and configuration steps needed to build the ETL pipeline.
-While some familiarity with Docker, Python, and cloud platforms is helpful, the instructions aim to support both experienced users and those setting everything up from scratch.
-If you're new to these tools, follow the earlier prerequisite section to get your local environment ready before diving into each service's setup.

-If you're starting from scratch, follow these steps first:
+If you're starting from scratch, follow these steps:

 #### Install Prerequisites